karolswiderski/Recipes_webapp/README.md

 # Recipes webapp

-> It is a responsive web app for kitchen lovers created in ASP.NET MVC using Entity Framework, HTML, CSS, Javascript, and jQuery.
+> It's a responsive web app for kitchen lovers created in ASP.NET MVC using Entity Framework, HTML, CSS, Javascript, and jQuery.

 ### Table of contents:
 * [Status](#status)